RobertIchim98/CampingApp-React/README.md

 ## Adventurer's Atlas

-Geolocation Camping App built with React and Ionic
+> Geolocation Camping App built with React and Ionic

+Adventurer's Atlas is a Camping app allowing users to share their camping spots with the camping community.
+Users can click onto any spot on the map and be redirected to GoogleMaps for directions to the camping spot they want to go to.
+The app also features weather API provided by *OpnenWeather* that refreshes every 10 minutes.

 <div>
 <img src="images/Picture%201.png">